Murder of Lauren Giddings: Background

 Giddings was known as vibrant, kind-hearted, the eldest of three sisters, and the first in her family to attend college.
-McDaniel, who was from suburban Atlanta, had lived beside Giddings in neighboring apartments since fall 2008; both were former classmates at Mercer University.
-McDaniel had been vice president of the Mercer chapter of the Federalist Society, while Giddings served as president—both were involved in the same campus organization.
+McDaniel, who was from suburban Atlanta, had lived beside Giddings in neighboring apartments since fall 2008; the two were former classmates at Mercer University.
+They also were both members of Mercer's chapter of the Federalist Society, with McDaniel having served as the club's vice president and Giddings as its president.

 Disappearance

 Giddings was reported missing on June 30, after returning to her Barristers Hall apartment in Macon to study, following her sister Kaitlyn’s wedding that summer in their home state of Maryland.
 According to Kaitlyn, Lauren had already told her family that after taking time off for her sister's wedding, she would devote herself entirely to studying for the bar exam.

 By June 27, 2011, however, her family and friends noticed her silence.
 At first, they assumed she was simply immersed in studying, just as she had said she would be.
 But as days passed with no word from her, unease began to grow.

 The realization that something was wrong came on June 29.
 That evening, a friend of Lauren’s called to ask if she had heard from her, but Kaitlyn had not.
 A quick check revealed unanswered text messages, and when Kaitlyn tried calling, Lauren’s phone went straight to voicemail.
 After reaching out to several of Lauren’s friends, she discovered that none of them had been able to get in touch either.

 Eventually, she contacted the Macon police and woke her father to tell him that Lauren was missing.
 Their father drove down to Macon immediately to file a missing person’s report, while their mother prepared to fly out later that day.